 Lithium Carbonate and Performance Elements for Electronics and Electric Car Batteries

 Ironstone has commenced a multi-facetted development program to determine the engineering and economic viability of pre-concentrating the relatively shallow Devonian-bearing LPE brine to meet the objectives of building and operating a commercial multi-commodity extraction plant.
-The company has identified the key pre-concentration technology that would fulfill its commercialization objectives, and has been in discussions with a strategic multi-national company that has been deploying its extractive technology across the globe.
+The company is seeking to develop key brine-sourced lithium pre-concentration technology that would fulfill its commercialization objectives.
+Discussions with strategic companies that possess lithium carbonate refining technologies are underway.

 Today, lithium that is typically recovered from South American brine deposits requires above-ground “refining” in evaporation or salar ponds, taking up to 18 months from extraction to a commercial product.
 The key to commercializing Alberta's lithium-bearing brines, where use of evaporation ponds is untenable, is to source or develop innovative technology to rapidly pre-concentrate the valuable commodities at which time they can be economically extracted using commercially available extractive technology.

 Lithium is the lightest solid metal that is highly reactive, malleable, and a good conductor of heat and electricity.
 These properties contribute to its widely varying application, including:

 - in the medical industry as a mood-stabilizer, bipolar disorder treatment, and preventing Alzheimer’s disease

 - as chemical desiccants, or for polymerization and organic synthesis

 - in general engineering for high-temperature lubricants and soaps, for fluxes for welding and soldering, and for CO2 scale prevention